Hedgehogo/IEML.io/README.md

 All file anchors are retired when the file is loaded, but the child file can access the anchors of the parent file.

-When you load a file, you can pass a list of anchors that will be used by the file as a map. these anchors will only wind up in the file.
+When you load a file, you can pass a *map* of anchors, these anchors will only wind up in the file.

 Example:
 ```